QuentinRa/blog.quentinra.dev/special/it/index.md

 * will you translate your game?
-* will you have different graphical interface? (terminal one and graphical one for instance)
+* will you have different graphical interface? (terminal one and a graphical one for instance)
   * if you do, try to think if you should add some methods like ``interface_init``